2015 World Series: Series preview

 The series began on October 27.
 The American League won the 2015 All-Star Game, therefore the Royals had home field advantage for the series.

 The Mets and the Royals hadn't played each other since 2013.
 Though the Mets boasted four starting pitchers who could throw over 95 mph—Matt Harvey, Noah Syndergaard, Jacob deGrom, and Steven Matz—the Royals had the best team batting average against pitches over that speed during the 2015 season.
-And while the Mets' starting pitchers had the best strikeout-to-walk ratio in the MLB, the Royals' roster of strong contact hitters led baseball in contact rate.
+And while the Mets' starting pitchers had the best strikeout-to-walk ratio in MLB, the Royals' roster of strong contact hitters led baseball in contact rate.
 The Royals also had a superior defensive team, finishing second in the majors in Defensive Runs Saved, while the Mets finished 21st.
 The Royals bullpen, anchored by Wade Davis and Kelvin Herrera, also provided a strength.
 While the Mets hitters performed better against left-handed pitchers than right-handed pitchers, the Royals four starting pitchers, Johnny Cueto, Edinson Vólquez, Yordano Ventura, and Chris Young, and primary relievers, Davis, Herrera, Ryan Madson, and Luke Hochevar, are right-handed.
-This was also the first time the World Series was played by teams which both had entered the league as expansion teams.
-The Mets joined the National League in 1962, and the Royals joined the American League in 1969.